 My research interests are Machine Learning, Natural Language Processing, and Information Retrieval and Extraction.
 In particular, I am interested in the application of these to problems in the Social Sciences and Humanities.

 At ETS, I am the lead developer on the TextEvaluator (formerly SourceRater) project.
-Through various sub-projects, I also contribute to e-rater and SpeechRater.
+I have also made significant contributions to e-rater and fairly small contributions to SpeechRater.

 At Stony Brook, I worked with Professor Amanda Stent in the HCI Lab.
 For my thesis, I developed a Java-based NLP/Machine Learning tool that aims to help students, both native and non-native speakers of English, improve their writing.
 You can read my thesis, if you'd like.